FullScreenShenanigans/EightBittr/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 😍 Hi there! 😍
-Thanks for submitting a pull request to GameStartr! ✨
+Thanks for submitting a pull request to EightBittr! ✨

 Please fill out the following: 👇
 -->